Turuchan pika: Distribution

-The Turuchan pika occurs from the southern reach of the Yenisei River to Lake Baikal to the middle region of the Lena River.
+The Turuchan pika is found in Russia on the Central Siberian Plateau.
+It occurs from the southern reaches of the Yenisei River to Lake Baikal to the middle region of the Lena River and its basin.
+It lives in sympatry with the northern pika, which has a much wider distribution throughout northeast Asia.
 On the Primorsky Mountain Ridge in the Irkutsk Region, 14 localities were surveyed for pika occurrence in June 2018 and July 2019.
 All areas were considered to be within the Northern pika's range of distribution.
 However, it was discovered through in-situ pika vocalizations that only the Turuchan pika was present there.